mgpai22/ergo-synced-node/README.md

 Python3 must be installed on Linux.
 The script will not do this.
 It only installs pip3 if not already present.
 The script will also install docker automatically on Ubuntu.

-The computer should have about 30 GB of space available.
+The computer should have about 30 GB of space and 6 GB of RAM.

+RAM may be able to be customized if you edit the `-Xmx6G` flag in `docker-compose.yml`
 ## Setup

 There are several files included in this repository.